Dargon789/kit/README.md

   <img src="public/docs/sign-in-modal.png">
 </div>

 Wallet selection is done through a modal which can be called programmatically.
+Kit allows multiple connection, so it can be called again to connect more wallets.

 ```js
 import { useOpenConnectModal } from '@0xsequence/kit'